-- In most circumstances, an ambulance will be called by a nurse from the Health Centre.
-However, there may be times, e.g. anaphylactic shock, where an ambulance needs to be called immediately.
-If you need to call an ambulance: - Dial 999 - State that you require the ambulance service - Answer any questions concerning the incident as briefly as possible. - The School address is: St Edward's School, Woodstock Road, Oxford OX2 7NN Tell the operator exactly where the incident has taken place. - Post pupils at the entrance to the Main School and St Edward's Avenue (entrance to the playing fields) to direct the ambulance to the incident - Contact the Health Centre (01865 319244) to inform them that you have called for an ambulance - Ring the Gatehouse (01865 319322) and alert them that an ambulance has been called
+- Quad side: St Edward's School, Woodstock Road, Oxford OX2 7NN and the - Field Side / Health Centre: OX2 7NZ - Tell the operator exactly where the incident has taken place. - Post a member of staff at the entrance to the Main School and St Edward's Avenue (the entrance to the playing fields) to direct the ambulance to the incident - Contact the Health Centre (01865 319244) to inform them that you have called for an ambulance - Ring the Gatehouse (01865 319322) and alert them that an ambulance has been called - Alert the Sub-Warden in all instances when an ambulance has been called.